• Skip to primary navigation

 how to cut leaf shaped cheese to use to make a turkey cheese platter

-How to make the cheese and cracker turkey feathers:
+Make the cheese and cracker turkey feathers.

 1. Cut leaf or oval shapes out of the cheese slices.